 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!

 While in Lucerne, there are no shortage of amazing day trips that one can do in the great outdoors.
 After spending a full day hitting up all the sights to see in Lucerne, you’ll want to get out into wide open spaces and take in the surrounding views and that fresh Alpine air!
 While researching, I found so many options, it was hard to chose.
 For example, you could go up Mount Pilatus, ride the world’s first rotating cable car on the Titlis up Engelberg or you could do what we did!

-As we were looking for the cheapest option to go up any mountain, we spent hours researching the best solution.
+While it would have been really awesome to ride the rotating Titlis cable car, we were, however, looking for the cheapest option to go up any mountain, we spent hours researching the best solution.
 Switzerland is expensive and can break the bank if you’re not careful.
 So, after much consideration and breaking down and buying tickets, we spent a little more than we wanted, but it was the best and most affordable option for us, which included a boat tour across Lake Lucerne and a ride on Europe’s first BergBahn up to Mount Rigi-Kulm, nicknamed “Queen of the Mountains”.

 In case you’re interested, PIN IT FOR LATER!!

 Take a Boat Ride Across Lake Lucerne (Vierwaldstättersee)